jespertheend/adstxt_updater/README.md

 [Service]
 ExecStart=/usr/bin/adstxt_updater /etc/adstxt_updater.yml
 Type=simple
+Restart=on-failure

+[Install]
+WantedBy=multi-user.target
 ```

 Make sure you have placed the adstxt_updater binary in `/usr/bin` (which is a common location for binaries),
 and the configuration file at `/etc/adstxt_updater.yml` (which is a common location for configuration files).

-You can then start the service with `service adstxt_updater start` and monitor its logs using `journalctl -fu adstxt_updater`.
+You can then start the service with `systemctl start adstxt_updater.service` and monitor its logs using `journalctl -fu adstxt_updater`.

+The `[Install]` section in the service file makes it possible to start the service whenever your system (re)starts.
+Simply run `systemctl enable adstxt_updater.service` to enable the service.

+You can run `systemctl status adstxt_updater.service` to verify whether the service is currently running.

 ## Updating your site without overwriting ads.txt